kdzwinel/TrackTrackNo/readme.md

 - [ ] Retry if updating list fails
 - [ ] Use newely downloaded lists right away (don't wait for browser/extension reload)
 - [ ] Don't fetch lists more often than specified in the list header (`!
 Expires: 4 days (update frequency)`)
+- [ ] Add functional tests

+### Testing
+Extension code is linted and partially unit tested (all classes) using jest.
+To run all tests call `yarn test`.

 ## About